RocheLuo/entertainment_center/README.md

 your_favorite_movie = media.Movie("Movie Title", "Production Year",
                                   "Poster Image URL","Movie Trailer URL")
 ```
-3. Replace the intances names in the movies_list with the names of the newly added instances.
+3. Replace the intances names in the `movies_list` with the names of the newly added instances in the order that you want the movies to be shown in the website.

 ## What is included

-Within the download you'll find the following directories and files:
+Within the download you will find the following files:

 ```
 entertainment_center-master/